The first beingness word I looked into was generosity. I was still a beginner at distinguishing.

-I had to learn the hard way what generosity isn’t, how “generosity” can and does make enemies of friends, destroys you in the process, while it builds your ego to sky high.
+I had to learn the hard way what generosity isn’t, how “generosity” can and does make enemies of friends, destroys you in the process, while it builds your ego sky high.

 Pretending to be authentic is, of course, rampant.